Barnard's Star: Environment

 Barnard's Star shares much the same neighborhood as the Sun.
 The neighbors of Barnard's Star are generally of red dwarf size, the smallest and most common star type.
 Its closest neighbor is currently the red dwarf Ross 154, at a distance of 1.66 parsecs (5.41 light-years).
-The Sun and Alpha Centauri are, respectively, the next closest systems.
+The Sun (5.98 light-years) and Alpha Centauri (6.47 light-years) are, respectively, the next closest systems.
 From Barnard's Star, the Sun would appear on the diametrically opposite side of the sky at coordinates RA=, Dec=, in the westernmost part of the constellation Monoceros.
 The absolute magnitude of the Sun is 4.83, and at a distance of 1.834 parsecs, it would be a first-magnitude star, as Pollux is from the Earth.

 Proposed exploration

 Project Daedalus

 Barnard's Star was studied as part of Project Daedalus.
-Undertaken between 1973 and 1978, the study suggested that rapid, unmanned travel to another star system was possible with existing or near-future technology.
+Undertaken between 1973 and 1978, the study suggested that rapid, uncrewed travel to another star system was possible with existing or near-future technology.
 Barnard's Star was chosen as a target partly because it was believed to have planets.

 The theoretical model suggested that a nuclear pulse rocket employing nuclear fusion (specifically, electron bombardment of deuterium and helium-3) and accelerating for four years could achieve a velocity of 12% of the speed of light.
 The star could then be reached in 50 years, within a human lifetime.
 Along with detailed investigation of the star and any companions, the interstellar medium would be examined and baseline astrometric readings performed.

 The initial Project Daedalus model sparked further theoretical research.
 In 1980, Robert Freitas suggested a more ambitious plan: a self-replicating spacecraft intended to search for and make contact with extraterrestrial life.
 Built and launched in Jupiter's orbit, it would reach Barnard's Star in 47 years under parameters similar to those of the original Project Daedalus.
 Once at the star, it would begin automated self-replication, constructing a factory, initially to manufacture exploratory probes and eventually to create a copy of the original spacecraft after 1,000 years.